 These demonstrative pronouns can be used with all verbs.
-The two singular ones are used with the singular form of the verb and the two plural ones are used with the plural form of the verb.
-Pay attention to the following examples:
+The singular pronouns (this and that) are used with singular verbs, while the plural pronouns (these and those) are used with plural verbs.

 Here, the sentence is about one person so the singular form of the 'to be' verb is used.